-- 3. Did you replace a FRU with the power turned on and concurrently with system operations? - No Go to step 5. - Yes Continue with the next step. - 4.
-Did you use an AIX diagnostics service aid hot-swap operation to change the FRU?
+- 3. Did you replace a FRU with the power turned on and concurrently with system operations? - No Go to step 5.

+4. Did you use an AIX diagnostics service aid hot-swap operation to change the FRU?

 Yes Go to step 6.